-The following functions can be used as key functions with the cached() and cachedmethod() decorators:
+This module provides several functions that can be used as key functions with the cached() and cachedmethod() decorators:

 '''

-cachetools.hashkey(args, kwargs)
+cachetools.keys.hashkey(args, kwargs)

 '''

 Return a cache key for the specified hashable arguments.

 This function returns a tuple instance suitable as a cache key, provided the positional and keywords arguments are hashable.